Categories

 Error code: 0x39

 The monitor could not be loaded to the intended memory address range.
-It could indicate uninitialized RAM (for the devices which require initialization before RAM can be used) or memory access failure due to an unstable debug session or perhaps an uninitialized ECC.
+It could indicate

 FLASH Write operation failed